Kyvin234/CS411poke/README.md

 # Pokepy version = 0.6.1
 # To work on local first has to download mysql
 # in setting.py changes the database configuration
+# run      "mysql.server start"
-# run mysql --user root --host=localhost --port=8888
+# then run "mysql --user root --host=localhost --port=8888"